 I can’t help feeling that doing so reflects two attitudes.
-Firstly, there is the failure to recognise that these funny Asian countries have mostly caught up, and indeed passed much of the the old world (meaning the old Western, white dominated world) in many ways.
-It’s a kind of odd paternalism, like the mental divide Churchill was famous for, when he talked of self-determination (he said it only applied to people in Europe), stuck in the middle to late 20th Century, and I think it’s mostly bred by simple ignorance from a world where for many people still civilization is narrowly defined by a fear of the unknown and reference points long gone — in the same way that India and Japan still don’t sit on the UNSC (if we must have it at all but it seems we do).
+Firstly, there is the failure to recognise that these funny Asian countries have mostly caught up, and indeed passed much of the old world (meaning the old Western, white dominated world) in many ways.
+It’s a kind of odd paternalism, like the mental divide Churchill was famous for, when he talked of self-determination (he said it only applied to people in Europe), stuck in the middle to late 20th Century, and I think it’s mostly bred by simple ignorance from a world where for many people still civilization is narrowly defined by a fear of the unknown and reference points long gone – in the same way that India and Japan still don’t sit on the UNSC (if we must have it at all but it seems we do).

 The other attitude it reflects, sadly, is a kind of muted official racism.
-Although I guess that’s gonna be a harder sell when seen from the west, but it’s much commented on by we guests in this part of the world, and is very much seen that way by the peoples and governments of the region.
+Although I guess that’s gonna be a harder sell when seen from the west, but it’s much commented on by we guests in this part of the world and is very much seen that way by the peoples and governments of the region.

 Hell, NZ even has a travel advisory out for Singapore!
 Have those that issue these things ever been to that most safe of all sedate little lands?
-This just makes NZ look very backward and parochial as the first world torch moves east.
+This just makes NZ look very backwards and parochial as the first world torch moves east.

 As I said on Twitter, NZ issuing a Travel Advisory for Thailand is like Gore issuing one for Auckland.

-Seeing as how they’re almost exclusively western phenomena, how about NZ issuing a Travel Advisory for NZ warning of random alcohol fuelled violence and road rage?
+Seeing as how they’re almost exclusively western phenomena, how about NZ issuing a Travel Advisory for NZ warning of random alcohol-fuelled violence and road rage?